abiratsis/top-airports-pipeline/README.md

 TopAirportsBatchWriter("dbfs:/FileStore/top-airports/routes.dat", exportPath)(spark).saveTop10Airports()
 ```

-If you are willing to run the application in an environment where Scala and Spark are not installed, you will need to generate an executable (fat) jar.
+If you are willing to run the application in an environment where Scala and Spark are not installed, you have two options either to run the application docker image or
+to generate an executable (fat) jar.

 To create the fat jar follow the next steps:
 - First navigate to the root folder of the project
 - Execute the command: ``sbt assembly``